 Up for a simple and eco-friendly tea?
 Yes, you heard it right!
 Rather than boiling water on your stove or heating it up in the microwave, sunlight provides gentle heating that, over time, can brew the tea leaves you’ve selected.
+The tea has a moderate yet subtle flavor and aroma that can be increased by the addition of fruit, sweeteners, as well as natural herb infusion.
 The container you use to make sun tea should be clear, to allow the sun’s rays to penetrate to the tea bags and water.
 Therefore, remember to use only glass jars for making sun tea, never plastic.
 Choose a glass jar that has a lid so you can prevent bugs and other outside particles from getting into your tea as it steeps.
 Sun brewing ensures a stronger, smoother brew.
-Due to long steeping time, sun tea is not an instant beverage.
+Due to the long steeping time, sun tea is not an instant beverage.

 Here are 2 methods of making sun tea:

-Next time you make tea utilise the power of the sun to make sun tea.
+Next time you make tea utilize the power of the sun to make sun tea.